$P=W$ via $\mathcal{H}_2$: Degeneration and the

 The upper bound of the summation can be replaced by $n-i+j$.
-As a result we obtain that \eqref{eq:to show} is a linear combination of operators of the form $z^k y^{n-i+j-k}$, and each such operator enters with coefficient
+As a result we obtain that \eqref{eq:to show} is a linear combination of operators of the form $z^k y^{n-i+j-k}$, and each such operator enters with a coefficient equal to